-If your leave was for less than 120 days and you return in the same plan year, you may enroll in the Health FSA with the same annual contribution as before you went on leave.
+If your leave was for less than 120 days and you return in the same plan year, your prior election would be reinstated unless you have a qualifying status change during the leave.
 If your leave was 120 days or longer, or you return in a new plan year, you may choose a new annual contribution.